 ‘From the beginning, I only wanted an apology; a recognition that what Dr. Smithers had said to me was unacceptable.
 Hearing him today it is clear that he has not altered his opinion.
 I am appalled at his outburst.
 I think he is no longer suitable to continue as the hospital manager and should be required to take early retirement.’

-here was a titter of ‘hear, hear.’
+‘Hear, hear.’

-John Lodge looked at each member. in turn.
+John Lodge looked at each member in turn.
 Each nodded.

 ‘Dr. Smithers you have heard the verdict of this meeting.
 I hope that you will act accordingly so that this unsavory matter can be finalised.’